ike54/parking/README.md

         - Send link to confirm route
     - Use and observer to generate a Confirmation Code on new accounts
-    - Create a helper method to check if a User Id is confirmed -Create tables for parking data logging
+    - Create a helper method to check if a User Id is confirmed
+- Create tables for parking data logging